Harvey Weinstein's 2020 rape conviction overturned by New York appeals court

 Manhattan prosecutors will now have to decide if they want to retry Weinstein, now 72.

-"We will do everything in our power to retry this case, and remain steadfast in our commitment to survivors of sexual assault," said Manhattan District Attorney Alvin Bragg, just minutes after the appeals court decision was announced.
+"We will do everything in our power to retry this case, and remain steadfast in our commitment to survivors of sexual assault," a spokesperson for Manhattan District Attorney Alvin Bragg said just minutes after the appeals court decision was announced.
 Bragg was not in office during Weinstein's prosecution in the case.

 The trial came after media reports began to surface in late 2017 of misconduct accusations against Weinstein, and dozens of women came forward and accused him of sexual assault.
 The scandal was a major spark for the #MeToo movement.